Hgoatly/downham_and_finch/README.md

 ## Site Owner Goals:

+The Downham and Finch website is a real world application, designed for friends Helen Downham and Emily Finch, as a way of selling and marketing their handmade textile products.

 1. The site owner's primary goal is to sell their products to new and returning customers.
 2. The secondary goal is to showcase new products that are available to new and returning customers.